elogonme/github-travis-heroku/README.md

 CONCLUSION: When future commits and are pushed and approved, merging to main/master, then Travis takes over and runs the tests, creates the build, and deploys the site to Heroku.
 If tests fail on the way, you can explore the output either in Github or Travis, and make changes, and add / commit / push / create a pull request / merge and the deployment is done automatically.

+### Troubleshooting Tips:

+* The command `travis encrypt $(heroku auth:token) --add deploy.api_key
+  --pro` will recreate your heroku token embedded inside the .travis.yml file assuming (1) your build is being monitored on travis-ci.com , (2) you have logged in and authenticated to Heroku via the Heroku CLI and (3) you are logged into travis via the Travis CLI.
+Just enter it into the terminal.